davidefiocco/davidefiocco.github.io/_drafts/2020-07-11-debugging-containers-with-vs-code.md

 Wouldn't it be nice to... magically enter the bottle and carry out all the desired changes to the ship while _inside the bottle_?
 The coding equivalent of this idea is _remote development in containers_.
 Through development in containers one can perform code changes from within a container and when done with modifications, voilà, that's it!

 In what follows, I'll describe an example of development in containers using [Visual Studio Code](https://code.visualstudio.com/) (VS Code).
-VS Code is a popular code editor developed by Microsoft which has this capability thanks to [one of its _extensions_](https://code.visualstudio.com/docs/remote/containers).
+VS Code is a popular code editor developed by Microsoft which enables development in containers via [one of its _extensions_](https://code.visualstudio.com/docs/remote/containers).
 Note that some of the content here may become obsolete as new versions of the editor and extensions are released!

 ## A concrete case

 I recently published on GitHub a [simple example of dockerized API](https://github.com/davidefiocco/streamlit-fastapi-model-serving) based on FastAPI and streamlit.
 Very soon somebody noticed that it had a bug that make it struggle when handling some images and filed an [issue](https://github.com/davidefiocco/streamlit-fastapi-model-serving/issues/4).
 My "ship in the bottle" had a flaw that needed a fix.

-How to analyse the buggy behavior?
+How to analyze the buggy behavior?
 How to come up with the changes needed to fix the bug?
 How to add new features and improvements?